AckerlyXu/heima/articles/redis-cache/cache-faq.md

 * Develop your system such that it can handle connection blips [due to patching and failover](https://gist.github.com/JonCole/317fe03805d5802e31cfa37e646e419d#file-azureredis-patchingexplained-md).

 #### Performance testing
 * Start by using `redis-benchmark.exe` to get a feel for possible throughput before writing your own perf tests.
-Because `redis-benchmark` does not support SSL, you must [enable the Non-SSL port through the Azure portal preview](cache-configure.md#access-ports) before you run the test.
+Because `redis-benchmark` does not support SSL, you must [enable the Non-SSL port through the Azure Portal](cache-configure.md#access-ports) before you run the test.
 For examples, see [How can I benchmark and test the performance of my cache?](#how-can-i-benchmark-and-test-the-performance-of-my-cache)
 * The client VM used for testing should be in the same region as your Redis cache instance.
 * We recommend using Dv2 VM Series for your client as they have better hardware and should give the best results.
 * Make sure your client VM you choose has at least as much computing and bandwidth capability as the cache you are testing.